ttran9/comp-build-tracker/README.md

+# Live Demo
+- The running demo can be seen [here](https://tt-comp-build.herokuapp.com/).

 # Overview

 - I am making this web application to sharpen my skills using Java 8, Spring Boot, Spring Security, ReactJS, and JWT Authentication.